 In April 2006, I joined the New Media Consortium (NMC) as Director, Technology Resources and Member Services and now I am elevated to be the Vice President Community & CTO (technically I am also the OTO- Only Technology Officer) with a fantastic, international group of colleagues.
 At the NMC I am spawning new web sites like mad, continue to research and share new technologies support our projects like the Horizon Report and Second Life.
 I’ve been invited to speak in Australia, China, and points in between.
 My current interests also include what my colleague Bryan Alexander I call Web 2.0 Storytelling (EDUCAUSE review article published in November 2008), manifesting itself in odd projects like 50 Web 2.0 Ways to Tell a Story, Feed2JS, and making small toys like 5 Card Stories.

-I am attracted to disruptive technologies… Places to find my tracks include my cardly as well as:
+I am attracted to online creative technologies… Places to find my tracks include: